-As an excellent songstress with perfect pitch, recognized each melody and sang along with Marci.
-Gradually, the tunes became stronger and louder, which prompted Sarah in her curiosity to say, “Are we harmonizing patriotic songs of liberation today, Marci?”
+As an excellent songstress with perfect pitch, she recognized each melody and sang along with Marci to keep her in tune.
+Gradually, the songs gained their own strength and became louder, which prompted Sarah in her curiosity to say, “Are we harmonizing only patriotic songs and other oldies today, Marci?”

-“Well, I’m not whistling Dixie, my dear Sarah.”
+“Well, I’m not whistling Dixie, Sarah.”

 “I guess because for the first time in five years, I am completely free, Sarah.”

-“I can buy that; do you mind if this Yankee joins you.”
+“As far as I can see, this summer is about to burst forth, Marci; do you mind if this Vermont Yankee joins you.”

-“At the waist; or in a two-girl songfest, Sarah, ha, ha?”
+“At the waist, or in a two-girl songfest, Sarah, ha, ha?”

 “I agree, Marci; but let’s not get arrested for disturbing the peace.”

 The air around the Corvette, trying hard to keep up with their enthusiasm, reverberated with the two girl’s sonic joy.
 Marci even tried to match Sarah’s powerful semi-professional delivery by singing in an ever more expressive tone.

 Toward the end of their self-performances, on an empty stretch of California’s Route 128, Marci signaled to pass a large oil tanker truck, the driver acknowledged her request by blinking his brake lights and slowing his huge Cumming’s Diesel engine down to let them pass.

-Marci then almost breathless and tuckered out, asked Sarah, “Can you unwrap a Ricola Honey and Herb throat lozenge for me, Sarah?
+Marci then, almost breathless and tuckered out, asked Sarah, “Can you unwrap a Ricola Honey and Herb throat lozenge for me, Sarah?
 They’re in the glove box and have one yourself if you need it...”

-© 2018, R. L. Lyons.
+© 2018 and beyond, R. L. Lyons.
 All rights reserved. return to top